intrinio/ruby-sdk/docs/CompanyApi.md

 company_api = Intrinio::CompanyApi.new

-identifier = "identifier_example" # String | A Company identifier (Ticker, CIK, LEI, Intrinio ID)
+identifier = "AAPL" # String | A Company identifier (Ticker, CIK, LEI, Intrinio ID)

 opts = {
-  filed_after: Date.parse("2013-10-20"), # Date | Filed on or after this date
+  filed_after: Date.parse("2017-01-01"), # Date | Filed on or after this date
-  filed_before: Date.parse("2013-10-20"), # Date | Filed on or before this date
+  filed_before: Date.parse("2018-01-01"), # Date | Filed on or before this date
-  reported_only: true, # BOOLEAN | Only as-reported fundamentals
+  reported_only: false, # BOOLEAN | Only as-reported fundamentals
-  fiscal_year: 56, # Integer | Only for the given fiscal year
+  fiscal_year: 2017, # Integer | Only for the given fiscal year
-  statement_code: "statement_code_example", # String | Only of the given statement code
+  statement_code: "", # String | Only of the given statement code
-  type: "type_example", # String | Only of the given type
+  type: "", # String | Only of the given type
-  start_date: Date.parse("2013-10-20"), # Date | Only on or after the given date
+  start_date: Date.parse("2017-01-01"), # Date | Only on or after the given date
-  end_date: Date.parse("2013-10-20"), # Date | Only on or after the given date
+  end_date: Date.parse("2018-01-01"), # Date | Only on or before the given date
   next_page: "" # String | Gets the next page of data from a previous API call }